LloydRivers/WarehouseManagement/README.md

 ### 🧑‍💻 Author Notes

 This project was built entirely from scratch with zero scaffolding.
-Every class, event, and interface was handcrafted to strengthen understanding of:
+Every class, event, and interface was written to strengthen my understanding of:

 - Real-world software architecture
 - Decoupled systems via event buses
 - The power of ownership in engineering logic

-It's not just code—it's a thinking exercise in building maintainable, scalable systems.